Chapter 6: Child Support and Spousal Maintenance

 Do both parents have to pay child support?

-All parents must contribute to the financial support of their children whether they were married, living in a de facto relationship or never lived together.
+All parents have a legal duty to contribute to the financial support of their children whether they were married, living in a de facto relationship, or never lived together.

 Do I have to apply for child support?